InterNations/kata-erl/README.md

-# C coding kata template
+# Erlang coding kata template

-A simple template project for C coding katas.
-Comes with minimal dependencies, no autotools, no advanced build system.
+A simple template project for Erlang coding katas.
+Comes with minimal dependencies and a Makefile for building your erlang project.
+Provides integration for *EUnit* as a unit testing framework.
-Provides integration for *check* as a unit testing framework.
-Builds a shared library (currently a dylib, so OS X only), a program binary and a check binary.

  - `make` to build the whole project
  - `make kata` to build the kata binary only